ifrunistuttgart/RL_CrossCountrySoaring/README.md

 pandas (1.1.3) and
 matplotlib (3.4.3).

-To register the gilder module in your virtual environment, navigate to this folder and run
+To register the gilder module in your virtual environment run the following command inside this project folder:
 ```
 pip install -e glider
 ```